Menu Close

 Market development strategies of Apple Inc.

-Market development refers to selling existing products/services to new markets or regions.
-Since the inception, Apple has been continually developing its presence globally.
-It is now a global brand and had long moved from home country (the USA) to many other countries in the world.
 Apple did not confine itself to the key markets such as the United States, Europe, and China only, rather moved on to develop larger footprint in emerging markets such as India and Indonesia.
-This strategy is very important for Apple as the demand for products in the existing markets may stagnate at one point.
+This strategy is very important for it as the demand for products in the existing markets may stagnate at some point.

 Product development strategies of Apple Inc.

 This list above shows that Apple has been persistent in developing new products to address the demands of customers and to keep pace with time.
-In 2020, it launched the iPhone 12 line-up, three new iPads, and two new Apple Watches and there were reports that the company might launch a new Apple TV and a Bluetooth tracking accessory (Eadicicco, 2020).
+In 2022, it launched the iPhone 14 series, three new Apple Watches, a new set of AirPods Pro, a new-look 10.9-inch iPad, the Mac Studio, and others.
+In early 2023, it released the new Macs and a new HomePod (Haslam, 2023).

 Diversification strategies of Apple Inc.

-Diversification has been a very useful strategy for Apple Inc. Apple has built a very diversified business portfolio over the years which has enabled it not to depend on iPhone sales too much (Kramer, 2020).
-It can rely on a variety of products and markets, if sales of iPhones go down.
+Diversification has been a very useful strategy for Apple Inc. Apple has built a very diversified business portfolio over the years which has enabled it not to depend on iPhone sales too much.
+It can rely on a variety of products and markets if sales of iPhones go down.

 SWOT analysis of Apple (Apple SWOT analysis)